 It sounds obvious, but your landing page visitors shouldn’t have to hunt for the information they need to convert.
 Your business name and location, contact information, and a clearly stated call to action should be placed at the top of your landing page, so your visitors immediately know who you are and how to contact you – which is why they’re there in the first place.

-According to search engine expert Gord Hotchkiss, you only have 13.2 seconds to capture the interest of new visitors.
-One thing you can do to grab their attention is to have a compelling key message for your landing page.
-Your key message can be anything from a competitive differentiator or specialty to a common pain point your product or service addresses.
+We as humans have a short attention span.
+Research suggests you only have about five seconds to grab a consumer’s attention on your site, so you need to make a splash.
+One thing you can do to grab their attention is to have a compelling key message for your landing page, typically in the form of a headline.
+Your headline can be anything from a competitive differentiator or specialty to a common pain point your product or service addresses.
 Make sure it is specific to the product or service you’re promoting and that it’s consistent with the advertising that is bringing people to your site.

 4. Get Rid of Clutter